Designing scalable search & filtering for complex, data-rich archives

 Research and analysis

-• filters were powerful but often underutilised or misunderstood
+• Filters were powerful but underutilised

 Design and feature development